MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 <img src="./Images/IoU.png" width="600px" />

 We also want to discard low quality boxes.
-Boxes with a quality less than `0.5` should be removed.
+Boxes with a quality less than `0.5` should be discarded.

-## What outcome do we get
+## What outcome do we want?
-We want a list of all boxes in a file that *do not* get suppressed by the above formula
+We want a CSV file containing the list of all boxes neither suppressed nor discarded.
+We would also like a print out of the number of boxes retained, suppressed, and discarded.

 ## What do we want you to do?

 ### Task 1:
 A solution exists in [the src directory](./src).
 This solution contains a sample [box file](./src/BoxCorp/BoxCorp.App/boxes.csv).
 Write a program to satisfy the requirements above.
 You will be judged based on:
 1. Accuracy of the algorithm
 2. Code hygiene
-3. Performance of the code against a benchmark
+3. Performance (speed) of the code

 ### Task 2:
 We have written an acceptance criteria with inputs and outputs.
 You are to write a unit test to validate the results of your code